Aayushstha03/ts-tree-diff/outputs/https_www_ecb_europa_eu_press_economic_bulletin_articles_2025_html_ecb_ebart202506_01_d41c118e13_en_html.md

 Warmedinger, T., Checherita-Westphal, C. and Hernández de Cos, P. (2015), “[Fiscal multipliers and beyond](/pub/pdf/scpops/ecbop162.en.pdf)”, _Occasional Paper Series_, No 162, ECB, Frankfurt am Main, June.

 Yesilyurt, F. and Yesilyurt, M.E.
 (2019), “Meta-analysis, military expenditures and growth”, _Journal of Peace Research_, Vol. 56, No 3, pp. 352-363.

-1. For previous studies investigating the implications of euro area governments’ defence spending plans for macroeconomic baseline projections and risk analysis, see Checherita-Westphal et al. (2025).
-That analysis focuses on new defence spending announced since February 2025, the associated risks, its country-specific compositional aspects and selected state dependencies.
-The simulations were conducted using the ECB’s projection models and assumed no monetary policy reaction.

-2. Most results in this article hold for increases in government spending of different magnitudes, as long as the effect on macroeconomic variables is scaled accordingly.
-NATO allies’ latest pledge is to increase core defence spending to 3.5% of GDP and to add further security-related spending of 1.5% of GDP such that total defence-related spending amounts to 5% of GDP.
-This annual spending is set to be achieved by 2035.
-The spending pattern in our analysis is therefore a stylised interpretation of the exact timing of the expenditure.

-3. The extension uses a calibrated non-linear NAWM-E to study spillovers within the monetary union in the spirit of EAGLE (Gomes et al., 2012) by allowing a dual-region disaggregation of the euro area into one core country (either Germany, Spain, France, Italy or the Netherlands) and a rest of the euro area aggregate.

-4. The rules according to which the central bank sets the interest rate in the models all follow the same principles of stabilising variations in inflation and output.
-The exact formulation and calibration of the rules are model-specific.

-5. It is assumed that there is no sovereign risk premium response to an increase in public debt.
-Therefore, the analysis in this article abstracts from the possible implications of a higher and increasing level of debt in individual countries.
-We also abstract from the banking sector transmitting the easing of balance sheet constraints to borrowing conditions and, more generally, set any financing spreads to the baseline level.
-Therefore, in these simulations, only expectations about future policy rates affect long-term interest rates (expectation hypothesis), which are then allowed to change external financing rates (via composite interest rates with constant spreads).
-The term premium is fixed to its baseline value throughout all simulations.

-6. In addition to the anticipation of future labour income, another positive effect on consumption stems from the accrual of additional financial wealth at higher interest rates.
-However, this effect is less important.

-7. These import shares are based on historical averages from Eurostat and reflect the entire set of sectoral components (both private and public).
-Because of this, they may not accurately represent spending focused specifically on defence in each final or intermediate consumption or investment sector.

-8. When public and private consumption are perceived as complements, higher public spending – such as defence expenditure that enhances security and stability – can crowd in private consumption, boosting the aggregate demand channel and reinforcing positive spillovers to the rest of the euro area.

-9. Arguably, the German fiscal surprise can be interpreted as reflecting a reassessment of heightened European security risks, with additional fiscal spending aimed at avoiding future demand losses that would occur without it rather than delivering a pure net gain.
-In this context, additional fiscal spending serves to preserve current consumption levels.

-10. The simulations assume that German government consumption good is produced with a higher share of imports – both from the rest of the euro area and the rest of the world – in proportion to its bilateral trade matrix.
-In particular, the import content of government consumption is doubled from 2% to 4%.
-Altering the composition of imports for Germany (e.g. by importing relatively more from the rest of the euro area than from the rest of the world) produces a stronger spillover to the rest of the euro area as a result of a strengthened trade channel.
-However, given the overall small import content of public spending and the small size of the fiscal impulse, the net difference to the euro area aggregate is negligible.

-11. Only three of the studies summarised in Chart A include estimates of the impact on private consumption.
-Ramey (2011) includes a specific discussion on the topic.
-By constructing a military spending news variable, she finds that both non-durable goods consumption and durable goods consumption decrease, while services consumption increases in response to military spending news.
-Ben Zeev and Pappa (2017) find a slight, but not statistically significant, decline in private consumption.
-Barro and Redlick (2011) find a negative impact only for durable goods consumption at the one-year horizon, which then fades.

-12. This finding holds on average and for expansionary periods.
-Conversely, military spending multipliers are found to be larger than general spending multipliers during recessionary periods.

-13. Using data for the United States over a period of 125 years (with a Bayesian Vector Autoregressive (BVAR) model with long lags), Antolin-Diaz and Surico (2025) find that military spending has large and persistent effects on output because it shifts the composition of public spending towards R&D. This boosts innovation and private investment in the medium term and increases productivity and GDP at longer horizons.
-By contrast, the paper also finds that public investment effects are shorter-lived and public consumption has a modest impact at most horizons

-#### Related topics

-**Disclaimer** Please note that related topic tags are currently available for selected content only.